 Welcome to our travel blog!
-Here you have our most recent posts.
-You can also view posts by category by choosing any of the categories in the “Travel Blog” drop down menu, or enter a search term into the field to the right.
+Here you have our most recent posts and access to everything we have ever written!
+You can view posts by category via the white menu bar at the top, or enter a search term into the field to the right.

 We love hearing your experiences and thoughts as well, so please leave us a comment on the posts you enjoy!

 Taking to the seas is one of the best ways to explore new destinations.

 Whether you choose to go on a cruise, charter a yacht or book a catamaran excursion, you can enjoy a different type of holiday, experiencing a side of a country or city that few rarely see.
 If you’re ready to sail away, here are some of the best destinations to hit the water.

 It’s something people have strong opinions on – should you wear activewear casually, in public.
 Should you wear lycra onto a plane?
 Personally, I’m a fan.

 Activewear is the best travel wardrobe ever created, and I’m not ashamed to say it; leggings and a sports bra are the perfect clothes to travel in.
 It’s called athleisure, and while Paris your gym clothes might spark reactions from certain cliques, I probably think the same of women wearing stilettos to explore as they do of me (though kudos to their pain threshold – seriously!!).